clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/kernel-modules.rst

 .. _kernel-modules:

-Add Kernel Modules
+Add kernel modules
 ##################

 Kernel modules are additional pieces of software capable of being inserted into the Linux kernel to add functionality, such as a hardware driver.
-Kernel modules may already be part of the Linux source tree (in-tree) or may come from an external source, such as a directly from vendor (out-of-tree).
+Kernel modules may already be part of the Linux source tree (in-tree) or may come from an external source, such as directly from a vendor (out-of-tree).

 In cases where drivers beyond those enabled by default in |CL-ATTR| are needed it may be necessary to: